ServiceInnovationLab/bagel-box/_posts/2019-11-05-intro-to-machine-learning.md

 it's easy to get bamboozled by the complicated jargon in this area.

-This post is a primer on machine learning to help you figure out whether it would be useful for you and your team.
+This post is a primer on machine learning to help you figure out whether it would be useful for you and your team, and how you might use it ethically and effectively.

 ## What it involves